hfour/yads/README.md

 ## How to use it

 **Note:** This repo is still a work in progress.
-It does not expose a true array API to the data structure yet, so you will need to use helper functions.
+There's now an array interface which needs to be documented.

 First, we need a way to describe what we're caching.
 We do this by defining a monoid.
 A monoid is a simple structure that defines an _identity value_ and an _associative operation_.